CodingNomads/progress-log/README.md

 These `.md` files are **Markdown** files.
 Markdown is a common format for quick, nice-looking documentation.
 Learn more about how to use it [here](https://www.markdowntutorial.com/).

-Keep up the good work! :)
+Keep up the great work! :)